 6. What is yellow fever?

 Yellow fever is a viral disease that has caused large epidemics in Africa and the Americas.
 Its effects range from mild symptoms to severe illness and death.
-The “yellow” in the name is explained by the jaundice that affects some patients.
+The “yellow” in the name is explained by the jaundice that appears in some patients.
 Although an effective vaccine has been available for 60 years, yellow fever is still a serious public health threat.